regmi-saugat/66Days_MachineLearning/README.md

 **Day8 of 66DaysOfData!**

   **💡 Random Forest:**
   - A random forest is a slight extension to the bagging approach for decision trees that can further decrease overfitting and improve out-of-sample precision.
 Unlike bagging, random forest are exclusively designed for decision trees.
-Like bagging, a random forest combinesthe predictions of several base learners, each trained on a bootstrapped sample of the original training set.
+Like bagging, a random forest combines the predictions of several base learners, each trained on a bootstrapped sample of the original training set.
 Random forests, however, add one additional regulatory step: at each split within each tree, we only consider splitting a randomly-chosen subset of the predictors.
 Hence, random forests average the results of several decision trees and add two sources of  randomness to ensure differentiation between the base learners: randomness in which observations are sampled via the bootstrapping and randomness in which predictors are considered at each split.
   - Concluding, Random forests average the results of several decision trees and add two sources of randomness to ensure differentiation between the base learners: randomness in which observations are sampled via the bootstrapping and randomness in which predictors are considered at each split.
 Here, I have presented the implementation of Random Forest using row sampling and column sampling here in the snapshot.
 Excited about the days ahead!

 ![Images](https://github.com/regmi-saugat/66Days_MachineLearning/blob/main/Images/08_random_forest.png)